 Deadline: 2021

 Summary: The European Biodiversity Partnership, Biodiversa+, brings together national research and policy/regulatory bodies responsible for biodiversity, to jointly mobilise coherent, transnational research for finding solutions to be implemented across Europe to halt the loss of biodiversity and to put nature on a path to recovery.
 This unique partnership is facilitated and co-funded by the European Commission.
 Its Strategic Research and Innovation Agenda (SRIA) has been released in November 2021.
 Among other activities, the Partnership organizes annual calls to fund transnational research projects.
-The first call launched in 2021 is funding 36 projects in the field of biodiversity protection, while the second call launched in 2022 focuses on biodiversity monitoring, with funded projects to be announced before the end of 2023.
-Nature-based solutions are the focus of the third call launched in September 2023, while societal transformation will be the topic of the fourth call to be launched in September 2024.
+The first call (BiodivProtect) launched in 2021 is funding 36 projects in the field of biodiversity protection, and the second call (BiodivMon) launched in 2022 supports 33 projects that will help to improve transnational biodiversity monitoring.
+Nature-based solutions (NBS) are the focus of the third call (BiodivNBS) launched in September 2023, with funded projects to be announced before the end of 2024, while societal transformation will be the topic of the fourth call to be launched in September 2024.
 The Partnership also supports the establishment of a transnational network of biodiversity monitoring schemes, including through a series of pilot projects, and helps making the business case for biodiversity conservation and restoration.
 More info: https://www.biodiversa.eu/

 Links: